rakatk0/coalMinesUSA/README.md

 # coalMinesUSA
 Author: Ritchie Katko
+The goal of this map is to compare 2 datasets thematically (coal beds and coal mines in the USA).
+Data is publicly available.
+Map features:
+popup functionality on all features coal mines - point symbology scaled based on coal production, colored base on type of mine rollover affordance with color toggling

 This repo will provide a home for all html and data files that will be used for this mapping project.